opendevstack/tailor/README.md

 ### Template Authoring

 Please consult the [OpenShift Templates documentation](https://docs.openshift.com/container-platform/3.11/dev_guide/templates.html) on how to write templates to express the desired state.
-Tailor processes the templates using standard `oc process`, with one addition: if the template specifies a parameter `TAILOR_NAMESPACE`, it is automatically filled based on the namespace against which Tailor is executed.
+Tailor processes the templates using standard `oc process`, before the resulting resource list gets applied via `oc apply`.
 For in-depth knowledge about how the configuration in the templates gets applied to the current state in the cluster, read [Declarative Management of Kubernetes Objects Using Configuration Files](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/declarative-config/).

+Following are some tipps to ease authoring templates:

+* If the template specifies a parameter `TAILOR_NAMESPACE`, it is automatically filled based on the namespace against which Tailor is executed.
+* Some resource fields have useful server defaults (such as `.spec.host` of `Route` resources or `.spec.storageClassName` of `PersistentVolumeClaim` resources).
+It is possible to leave out of the template, but Tailor will detect drift after the resource has been created because the value is present in the live configuration, but absent in the template.
+One can use e.g. `--preserve route:/spec/host` to prevent this.
+Alternatively, some of those fields are also immutable, so using `--preserve-immutable-fields` can also work well.
+* Often it is easier to start authoring templates by exporting live configuration instead of starting from scratch.
+Also, sometimes it can be easier to apply a change in the UI and then figure out what needs to be updated in the template by running `tailor diff`.

 ### Working with Secrets

 Keeping the OpenShift configuration under version control necessitates to store secrets.
-To this end Tailor comes with a `secrets` subcommand that allows to encrypt those secrets using PGP.
+To make it easy to do so in a safe fashion, Tailor comes with a `secrets` subcommand that allows to encrypt those secrets using PGP.
 The subcommands offers to `edit`, `re-encrypt` and `reveal` secrets, as well as adding new keypairs via `generate-key`.

 In general, secrets are just a special kind of params.
 Typically, params are located in `*.env` files, e.g. `FOO=bar`.
 Secrets an be kept in a `*.env.enc` file, where each line is e.g. `QUX=<encrypted content>`.
 When Tailor is processing templates, it merges `*.env` and `*.env.enc` files together.
 All params in `.env.enc` files are base64-encoded automatically by Tailor so that they can be used directly in OpenShift `Secret` resources.
 If you have a secret value that is a multiline string (such as a certificate), you can base64-encode it (e.g. `cat cert | base64`) and add the encoded string as a parameter into the `.env.enc` file like this: `FOO.B64=abc...`.
 The `.B64` suffix tells Tailor that the value is already in base64 encoding.